-\paragraph{Implementation Details} We implement all the models with Tensorflow in our experiments.
-For optimization method, we use the Adam with a mini-batch size of $1024$.We find different learning rate has great influence on some baseline's performance.Therefore, both $0.0001$ and $0.001$ learning rate are verified and the best results are reported as final performance for all baselines.
+\textbf{Implementation Details} For the optimization method, we use the Adam with a mini-batch size of $1024$ and $0.0001$ as learning rates.
 We make the dimension of field embedding for all models to be a fixed value of $10$ for Criteo dataset, $50$ for Avazu dataset and $10$ for KDD12 dataset.
-For models with DNN part, the depth of hidden layers is set to $3$, the number of neurons per layer is $400$, all activation function are ReLU.
-In SENet+, the reduction ratio is set to 3 and group number is 2 as default settings.In Bi-linear+ module, we set the size of compression MLP layer as 50.For other models, we take the optimal settings from the original papers.
+For models with DNN part, the depth of hidden layers is set to $3$, the number of neurons per layer is $400$, and all activation functions are ReLU.
+In SENet+, the reduction ratio is set to 3 and the group number is 2 as the default settings.
+In Bi-linear+ module, we set size of the low rank layer as 50.